Guest commentary by Praveena Fernes and Molly Gurney

 Dr. Santiparp Siriwattanaphaiboon, a lecturer at Udon Thani Rajabhat University, explains that the national mineral committee will mostly include members from the Ministry of Industry and representatives of mining companies.
 Representatives will be also chosen from the National Legislative Assembly, who will represent different parties.

-The national mineral committee is expected to allow for more centralized mining operations, therefore expediting the process of companies putting machines to soil.
+The national mineral committee is expected to expediting the process of companies putting machines to soil.

 Dr. Santiparp warns that people should be prepared for having less power as the provincial governors will appoint members of the provincial committee.
 Those members who will supposedly represent the village communities are predicted to be proponents of the mine, Dr. Santiparp says.

-In addition, the new mineral bill transfers responsibilities of finding mining land, acquiring permits, and conducting environmental surveys to the government, streamlining the process while diminishing the voices of villagers in mining operations.
+In addition, the new minerals bill transfers responsibilities of finding mining land, acquiring permits, and conducting environmental surveys to the government, streamlining the process while diminishing the voices of villagers in mining operations.

 Suraphan Rujichaiwat, an NGO leader in a mine-affected area in Loei Province, points out that process of getting a mining license will be cut from one to five years to 60 days.
 Companies will able to ask the government for up to 600 rai of land (about 237 acres), instead of the previous limit of 300 rai.

-Mr. Suraphan compares the new mineral bill to a “one-stop service,” where the government does all the paperwork and the mining companies have to do is hand them a check.
+Mr. Suraphan compares the new minerals bill to a “one-stop service,” where the government does all the paperwork and the mining companies have to do is hand them a check.

 This “one-stop service” will leave little room for villagers directly affected by the mine to contest.
 Though the National Mineral Committee has yet to announce a specific policy regarding public hearings, academics and villagers are in agreement: people’s participation will be severely diminished in the new regulations.